 - Drawing from Concealment

-Sight Alignment is the proper relationship of the pistol's front and rear sights.
+Sight Alignment is the proper relationship between the pistol's front and rear sights.
 With "post and notch" or "Blade" sights (by far the most common on pistols), the tops of the front and rear sights should be even, with the front post being centered in the rear notch.
-This can be vastly more difficult than it seems, especially in low light scenarios, which is why many pistols come with tritium based night sights that glow in the dark.
+This can be vastly more difficult than it seems, especially in low light scenarios, which is why many pistols come with tritium-based night sights that glow in the dark.